FrostedEntropy/OhSoPlugged/README.md

 I only have Lovense toys available, so my ability to assist with other toys is limited.
 With that said, if your toy disconnects frequently and it is not a Lovense toy, then consider modifying the RefreshRate in SexConfig.json to 1 instead of 0.5.
-This *might* help by reducing how frequently we are making calls to Initface/Toy, which could prevent some errors.
+This *might* help by reducing how frequently we are making calls to Intiface/Toy, which could prevent some errors.

-For Lovense toys, I found that using the Lovense Connect app on my phone and connecting that to Initface Central provided a much more stable connection even with a refresh rate of 0.5.
-Consider using that app if you experience frequent disconnects when your toy is connected directly to Initface Central.
+For Lovense toys, I found that using the Lovense Connect app on my phone and connecting that to Intiface Central provided a much more stable connection even with a refresh rate of 0.5.
+Consider using that app if you experience frequent disconnects when your toy is connected directly to Intiface Central.
 > Note: This may be because I'm using the default bluetooth driver for Windows 10, I've heard that it's not as reliable as a dedicated bluetooth USB adapter, but
 I have not confirmed this myself.